 Biography

-Dr. Steven Flores is an Assistant Professor and the Sports Medicine and Shoulder Fellowship Director in the Department of Orthopedic Surgery at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).
+Steven E. Flores, MD, is an associate professor and the Sports Medicine and Shoulder Fellowship Program Director in the Department of Orthopedic Surgery at McGovern Medical School at UTHealth Houston.

 Education